Romet: 1955–1990: Growth

 A partial automation of the production line was attempted using mostly domestic technological resources: for instance, saddles were manufactured by Bydgoszcz Zachem Chemical Plant.
-Notwithstanding those efforts, the quality degraded, losing market shares in Western countries, but these were made up for by sell to Eastern block countries.
+Notwithstanding those efforts, the quality degraded, losing market shares in Western countries, but these were made up for by sales to Eastern Bloc countries.
 In effect, domestic products were inferior to foreign ones (modernity of lines, careful finishing details).
 In the years 1971–1975, 19 models were classified as technically obsolete and the numbers rose to 25 between 1976 and 1980.

-In 1976, the average machine park was 13-year-old and the company could not keep up with global trends in terms of technological progress.
+In 1976, the average machine park was 13 years old and the company could not keep up with global trends in terms of technological progress.
 The situation was temporarily mitigated (1976–1980) with the set up of new automatic and semi-automatic assembly lines, minimizing manual work.

 At Romets heyday in the mid-1980s, Bydgoszcz was nicknamed the European Bicycle Capital.